The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 A conventional fixed-rate loan is fully paid off over a given number of years-usually 15, 20, or 30.
 A portion of each monthly payment goes towards paying back the money borrowed, the "principal"; the rest is "interest."

 An agency that collects individual credit information and sells it for a fee to creditors so they can make a decision on granting loans.
 Typical clients include banks, mortgage lenders, credit card companies, and other financing companies.
 Also commonly referred to as a consumer reporting agency or a credit reporting agency.
-See also Credit Bureaus.
+See related question Credit Bureaus.

 A written agreement that explains the